Anti-thrombotic Treatment in Children - Guideline for the Use of |

 If the patient is older than their 16th birthday follow the Leeds Teaching Hospitals VTE prevention guidelines for adults.

-If younger than their 16th birthday complete the risk assessment sheet and follow the recommendations.
+If younger than their 16th birthday complete the risk assessment and follow the recommendations.

 Prophylactic antithrombotic interventions